telerik/fiddler-jam-docs/fj-extension/capture-options.md

 By default, the **Disable cache** option is enabled.

-## Clear cookies, cache and storage on start
+## Clear cookies, cache, and storage on start

-The **Clear cookies, cache and storage on start** option will effectively remove cookies, cache, and storage data from the starting page at the moment when the capture starts.
+The **Clear cookies, cache, and storage on start** option will effectively remove cookies, cache, and storage data from the starting page at the moment when the capture starts.

-The **Clear cookies, cache and storage on start** option is disabled by default.
+The **Clear cookies, cache, and storage on start** option is disabled by default.